aws-samples/sagemaker-ssh-helper/IAM_SSM_Setup.md

 For more details about these policies, see the question "[How SageMaker SSH Helper protects users from impersonating each other?](FAQ.md#how-sagemaker-ssh-helper-protects-users-from-impersonating-each-other)" in FAQ.

+#### 4. (Optional) Connecting from SageMaker Studio

-*Note:* If you want to run and debug the SageMaker jobs from SageMaker Studio, and not from your local IDE, attach both `SSHSageMakerServerPolicy` and `SSHSageMakerClientPolicy` to the SageMaker execution role.
+If you want to run and debug the SageMaker jobs from SageMaker Studio, or connect from the JupyterServer to KernelGateway, instead of doing to from your local IDE, attach both `SSHSageMakerServerPolicy` and `SSHSageMakerClientPolicy` to the SageMaker execution role.

+In this case, SageMaker Studio, or Jupyter Server, becomes the client, which you connect from and run `sm-ssh` command at, and the remote job, or Kernel Gateway, respectively, becomes the server, which you `connect` to, by providing the resource name like `xxx.yyy.sagemaker` as an argument.